CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-credentials.md

 These credentials have to be included in the SMTP handshake before you send the first message over the connection.
 SMTPeter supports both the "AUTH PLAIN" as well as the "AUTH LOGIN" authentication mechanism.
-The credentials must be sent over a secured connections, either because you set up a connection using [port 465](smtp-ports) or after you've secured the connection with "STARTTLS".
+The credentials must be sent over a secure connection, either because you set up a connection using [port 465](smtp-ports) or after you've secured the connection with "STARTTLS".